-- 5. Licence for making available funds, etc. to certain persons or entities or dealing with funds, etc. of certain persons or entities - (1) If on application the Chief Executive determines that any of the requirements in subsection (2) is met, the Chief Executive must, subject to subsection (3), grant, as appropriate, a licence for- - (a) making available funds or other financial assets or economic resources to, or for the benefit of, a relevant person or a relevant entity; or - (b) dealing with funds or other financial assets or economic resources belonging to, or owned or controlled by, a relevant person or a relevant entity. - (2) The requirements are as follows- - (a) the funds or other financial assets or economic resources are - necessary for basic expenses, including payment (i) for foodstuffs, rents, mortgages, medicines, medical treatments, taxes, insurance premiums and public utility charges; - (ii) exclusively for the payment of reasonable professional fees or reimbursement of incurred expenses associated with the provision of legal services; or - (iii) fees or service charges, under the law of the HKSAR, for the routine holding or maintenance of funds or other financial assets or economic resources belonging to, or owned on or a relevant
+- 5. Licence for making available funds, etc. to certain persons or entities or dealing with funds, etc. of certain persons or entities - (1) If on application the Chief Executive determines that any of the requirements in subsection (2) is met, the Chief Executive must, subject to subsection (3), grant, as appropriate, a licence for- - (a) making available funds or other financial assets or economic resources to, or for the benefit of, a relevant person or a relevant entity; or - (b) dealing with funds or other financial assets or economic resources belonging to, or owned or controlled by, a relevant person or a relevant entity. - (2) The requirements are as follows- - (a) the funds or other financial assets or economic resources are- - necessary for basic expenses, including payment for foodstuffs, rents, mortgages, medicines, medical treatments, taxes, insurance premiums and public utility charges; - (ii) exclusively for the payment of reasonable professional fees or reimbursement of incurred expenses associated with the provision of legal services; or - (iii) fees or service charges, under the law of the HKSAR, for the routine holding or maintenance of funds or other financial assets or economic resources belonging to, or owned or controlled by, a relevant person or a relevant entity;

-- (b) the funds or other financial assets or economic resources are necessary for extraordinary expenses; - (c) the funds or other financial assets or economic resources---- - (i) are the subject of a judicial, administrative or arbitral lien or judgment that was entered before 3 March 2015 and is not for the benefit of a relevant person or a relevant entity; and - (ii) are to be used to satisfy the lien or judgment; - (d) the funds or other financial assets or economic resources are to be used for making payment due under a contract entered into by a person before the date on which the person became a relevant person, and the payment is not received, directly or indirectly. by a relevant person. - (3) If the Chief Executive determines that- - (a) the requirement in subsection (2)(a) is met, the Chief Executive- - (i) must cause the Committee to be notified of the intention to grant a licence under subsection (1): and - (ii) must grant the licence in the absence of a negative decision by the Committee within 5 working days of the notification: - (b) the requirement in subsection (2)(b) is met, the Chief Executive - must cause the Committee to be notified of the (i) determination; and
+- (b) the funds or other financial assets or economic resources are necessary for extraordinary expenses; - (c) the funds or other financial assets or economic resources- - (i) are the subject of a judicial, administrative or arbitral lien or judgment that was entered before 3 March 2015 and is not for the benefit of a relevant person or a relevant entity; and - (ii) are to be used to satisfy the lien or judgment; - (d) the funds or other financial assets or economic resources are to be used for making payment due under a contract entered into by a person or entity before the date on which the person or entity became a relevant person or a relevant entity, and the payment is not received, directly or indirectly, by a relevant person or a relevant entity. - (3) If the Chief Executive determines that- - (a) the requirement in subsection (2)(a) is met, the Chief Executive- - (i) must cause the Committee to be notified of the intention to grant a licence under subsection (1); and - (ii) must grant the licence in the absence of a negative decision by the Committee within 5 working days of the notification; - (b) the requirement in subsection (2)(b) is met, the Chief Executive- - (i) must cause the Committee to be notified of the determination; and